Claim-grade evidence for AI agent insurance.

 The five evidence artifacts

-Each artifact is a domain-specific Evidence Bundle or operational receipt produced on the same platform.
+Each artifact is a domain-specific Evidence Bundle or operational evidence record produced on the same platform.
 The substrate is unchanged; the artifact name maps onto the moment in the insurance workflow.

 | Artifact | Insurance moment | What it captures |